lithops-cloud/lithops/config/README.md

 3. Create a new file called `config` in the `/etc/lithops/` folder (i.e., `/etc/lithops/config`).
 Useful for sharing the config file on multi-user machines.

-4. Create the config file in any other location and configure the `LITHOPS_CONFIG_FILE` system environment variable:
+4. Create the config file in any other location and set the `LITHOPS_CONFIG_FILE` environment variable:

+    ```bash
     LITHOPS_CONFIG_FILE=<CONFIG_FILE_LOCATION>
+    ```

-### Configuration keys in runtime
+### Configuration at runtime

-An alternative mode of configuration is to use a Python dictionary.
-This option allows you to pass all the configuration details as part of the Lithops invocation at runtime.
-The full list of sections and keys is [here](config_template.yaml)
+An alternative way to configure Lithops is to use a Python dictionary.
+This lets you pass configuration details as part of the Lithops invocation at runtime.
+The full list of sections and keys is [here](config_template.yaml).

 ## Compute and Storage backends

-Choose your compute and storage backends from the table below
+Choose your compute and storage backends from the table below.

 <table>
 <tr>